wsandersvco/veracode-create-teams-action/README.md

         runs-on-mapping-yaml: runs-on-mapping.yaml
 ```

-Optionally define the following if the mapping yaml file resides in a custom
+Optionally define the following if the mapping YAML file resides in a custom
 location.

 ```yaml